-Save changes to Github and re-test
+Re-test and save changes to Github

-Before we proceed, lets test the site again locally and make sure it wasn't affected by any of our changes above.
+Before we proceed, lets test the site again locally and make sure it wasn't broken by any of our changes above.
 Run the development web server as usual and then check the site still works as you expect on your browser.

 python3 manage.py runserver